 Campus Dean- Australian Catholic University

 Patrick was appointed as Chair of the Commission from 2016.
 Prior to his appointment as Chair, Patrick had served on the Commission since 2007.
 He is currently the Campus Dean, Australian Catholic University – Canberra and has been an academic at the University for over 20 years after a career in Catholic schools.

 Patrick holds the qualifications of Bachelor of Theology (Sydney College of Divinity), Baccalaureate in Sacred Theology (Catholic Institute of Sydney), Licentiate in Sacred Theology (CIS), Graduate Diploma of Education (UniSA), Master of Education (ACU) and Doctor of Philosophy (ACU).
 His academic specialization is in the fields of Christian Ethics, Health Care Ethics and Practical Theology with research centered on the concept of relationality as the foundation for ethical reflection.
 He has been a consultant to various education and health care institutions and authorities and serves on a number of Boards.

 Monsignor John WoodsVicar for Education

-Greg was appointed to the Commission in 2011.
-Greg is currently the principal of St Anthony’s Parish Primary School Wanniassa.
+David was appointed to the Commission in 2020.
+David is currently the Principal of Good Shepherd Catholic Primary School, Amaroo in the ACT.
 This is his fourth year in this position.
-Prior to this Greg was principal at St Clare of Assisi Primary School, Calwell (2011-2017) and St Michael’s Primary School, Kaleen ACT (2006-2010).
-David has taught in Catholic schools in the Canberra and Goulburn Archdiocese for 30 years including roles in six ACT primary schools.
-Greg has been a member of the ACT Catholic Primary Schools Executive for the past 4 years including the role as President.
+Prior to this David was Principal at St Francis of Assisi Primary School, Calwell (2011-2017) and St Michael’s Primary School, Kaleen ACT (2006-2010).
+David has taught in Catholic schools in the Canberra and Goulburn Archdiocese for 29 years including roles in seven ACT primary schools.
+David has been a member of the ACT Catholic Primary Schools Executive for the past 4 years including the role as President.

-Greg holds the qualifications of Diploma of Teaching (Signadou/ACU), Bachelor of Education (Deakin University), Graduate Diploma Religious Education (ACU) and Master of Educational Leadership (ACU).
+David holds the qualifications of Diploma of Teaching (Signadou/ACU), Bachelor of Education (ACU), Graduate Diploma Religious Education (ACU), Master of Education (ACU) and Master of Educational Leadership (ACU).